hackergrrl/github-dependency-crawl/README.md

 By default, the crawler will visit all pages of issues per-repo.

-If not supplied, `repoToGitHubIssues` and `issueToGitHubIssues` will default to the built-in functionality of querying the GitHub API.
+If not supplied, `orgToRepos`, `repoToGitHubIssues` and `issueToGitHubIssues` will default to the built-in functionality of querying the GitHub API.
 These functions are overwritable here so that the module can a) be easily unit tested, and b) you can crawl your own offline datasets by e.g. substituting github api requests for local filesystem reads.

 ## Install